 One very popular method of hiding a cat litter box is by incorporating it into an attractive piece of furniture.

-This technique means that your kitty can enjoy her litter tray whenever she wants to, without sharing the pleasure with you!
+This technique means that your kitty can enjoy her litter tray whenever she needs to, without sharing the pleasure with you!

-We’ve found a few pieces of furniture that double as a hidden cat litter box that we think look very smart and would complement most homes perfectly.
+We’ve found a few pieces of furniture that double as a hidden cat litter box.
+We think these look very smart and would complement most homes perfectly.

-Just beware that wherever you place the unit containing the litter tray, you will be able to hear your cat scratching on her tray.
+Just be aware that wherever you place the unit containing the litter tray, you will still be able to hear your cat scratching on her tray.

 If this is likely to disturb you, be sure not to place the unit right next to your bed!

-Internet’s Best’s cat home night stand is a very smart piece of furniture that can be used as a nightstand or side table.
+Internet’s Best’s cat home night stand is a very nice piece of hidden cat litter box furniture.
+It can be used as a nightstand or side table.

 The hidden cat litter box features a decorative entry hole where your pet can come and go as necessary.

-There’s also a larger hinged door, allowing you to place a pet bed or litter box inside the unit.
+There’s also a larger hinged door.
+This allows you to place a pet bed or litter box inside the unit.

-The Merry Products cat washroom bench is a cleverly designed piece of furniture that’s large enough to accommodate any size of hidden cat litter box, including extra-large automatic boxes.
+The Merry Products cat washroom bench is a cleverly designed piece of furniture.
+It’s large enough to accommodate any size of hidden cat litter box, including extra-large automatic boxes.

 The removable partition provides space in which to store litter, a scoop, and other supplies.

-You can site the entrance to the cat washroom on either side of the bench to suit the layout of your room.
+You can locate the entrance to the cat washroom on either side of the bench to suit the layout of your room.

 The Casual Canine cat washroom nightstand is a very smart unit that’s designed for use as a table and also has plenty of room for a hidden litter tray.

-There’s plenty of room on top of the piece for a table lamp, potted plants, and ornaments, and the handy shelf will comfortably hold magazines and books.
+There’s plenty of room on top of this hidden cat litter box furniture for a table lamp, potted plants, and ornaments.
+And the handy shelf will comfortably hold magazines and books.